waLLxAck/Rabbit-Population-Explosion/README.md

 - memory limitations

 ## Sprint 2 (Wednesday, 28.10. all day)
 ### Work Done
-- Solved Concurrency issues by using different methods for iterations and collections for storing objects
+- solved Concurrency issues by using different methods handling large amounts of objects
+- added user input for report display
+- writing report to both the console and a txt file
-- Handled input validation and output display
+- handled input validation and output display
-- Added extra layers of abstraction to overall code
+- added extra layers of abstraction to overall code
-- Added tests for different user cases
+- added tests for different user cases
-- Added threads to code.
+- using threading to code
-- Packaged code
+- packaged code

 ### Successes
 - SOLID principles adhered to
-- Tests for different user stories
+- tests for different user stories
-- Accurate information for certain test cases
+- accurate information for certain test cases
-- Pre working report printed in console
+- pre-working report printed in console
+- no merge conflicts
+- successful demo
+- better communication
+- better job dividing the work

 ### Challenges
-- Project freezing on certain test cases
+- project freezing on certain test cases (need better memory management)
-- Testing still incomplete
+- testing still incomplete
 - GUI not added yet
-- Refactoring not completed yet.
+- refactoring not completed yet

 ### Future Work

-- Begin working on presentation
+- begin working on presentation
-- Begin working on GUI
+- begin working on GUI
-- Completion of code refactoring
+- completion of code refactoring
-- Completion of Test cases
+- completion of Test cases
-- Handle possible code crashing or code freezing statements
+- handle possible code crashing or code freezing statements